Msuf123/crud-angular-app-backend/README.md

 This is my first typescript server.
-It is amazing experience :)
+It has been a  amazing experience devloping with typescript :)
 To run the server do the following
 1) npm install
 2) npm start